 When would you like support to start.

 Contact details and a preferred time of day for us to contact you.

-Once we have taken the basic details from you, the customer and the service that you are looking for, we will liaise with our Operations Team who monitor capacity in that area to ensure we have available care workers to meet your required times.
+Once we have taken the basic details from you, the customer and the service that you are looking for, we will liaise with the relevant Branch Operations Team who monitor capacity in your area to ensure we have available care workers to meet your required times.

-Following this, your enquiry will be passed on to the Quality and Assurance Assessment Team who will contact you within 24 hours (Mon-Fri) to arrange a more in depth conversation.
+Following this, your enquiry will be passed on to an a member of the Field Care Supervision (FCS) team who will contact you within 24 hours (Mon-Fri) to arrange a more in depth conversation.

 This could take anything from 30 minutes to an hour.